appsmithorg/appsmith-docs/website/docs/help-and-support/troubleshooting-guide/action-errors/README.md

 - [Timeout Configuration](/connect-data/reference/query-settings): The Appsmith server has a default internal timeout of 60 seconds.
 If your queries take longer than this, you can set a value greater than 60 seconds.
 For self-hosted instances, you can set the `APPSMITH_SERVER_TIMEOUT` environment variable to a value greater than 60 seconds.
 For example, if you want a timeout of 80 seconds, use- `APPSMITH_SERVER_TIMEOUT=80`.

+### 504 gateway timeout

+#### Error message

+<Message
+ messageContainerClassName="error"
+messageContent="504 Gateway Timeout"></Message>

+#### Solution

+The challenge lies in the fact that when Appsmith calls an upstream API, it times out after 60 seconds, whereas the necessary timeout duration is 300 seconds.
+Furthermore, the default timeout for Nginx, the web server employed by Appsmith, is set at 60 seconds.
+To resolve this issue, one plausible approach is to extend the Nginx timeout to 300 seconds.

+However, Appsmith is constrained by the default 60-second timeout imposed by Nginx.
+While the Appsmith team is actively working on this constraint, a temporary solution involves optimizing the upstream API to deliver a response within the 60-second timeframe.

 ### Configuration error